TAKE THE MONEY AND RUN

 There's funny all over MONEY (co-written by Allen and Mickey Rose).
 His jailbreak attempts include calling for the guard while moaning, feigning sickness - GUARD: "What's wrong?"
 VIRGIL: "Don't ask" (you might have to be Jewish to get that one), and a plan that involves stealing the guards' underwear even though they already have their uniforms.
 Why?
 "I'm known for my detailed work," says one of the gang's leaders.
 In a scene played out like a normal couple stressing out while dressing in the morning to go to work (in this case, to rob a bank), Virgil learns Louise is washing the shirt he wanted to wear.
 She tells him to wear the beige one.
 VIRGIL: "Who wears beige to a bank robbery??"
 She counters: "What are the other guys wearing?"

 Woody's nebbish-as-macho man character is in high gear and so is his ineptitude, especially when it comes to weaponry.
 There's a gag here that he repeats, using different weapons, in his upcoming movies BANANAS, SLEEPER and LOVE AND DEATH; we move down a row of people, one at a time, each opening up a switchblade.
 When we get to Virgil, his blade goes flying off screen, leaving him holding the handle.
 Another time has him in a shootout with cops, only to learn the gun he's using is really a cigarette lighter.
 Another gun, which he carved from a bar of soap in prison, ends up lathering up in the rain.
 Hell, he doesn't even need the actual gun to have problems.
 In perhaps the most memorable scene, Virgil's bad handwriting makes the bank teller mistake "gun" for "gub," therefore ruining Virgil's robbery.
 This bit is brilliantly milked to the last drop, as every bank employee gets in on the action, arguing with Virgil over what the note says.
 BANKER: "What is abt?"
-VIRGIL: "No, that's "
+VIRGIL: "No, that's "act."
+Act natural.

 The last third of the movie is a parody of southern chain gangs as depicted in movies like COOL HAND LUKE, only here when you behave badly, instead of spending a night in "the box," you spend a night in the box with an insurance salesman.
 Some of my favorite laughs come from these chain gang scenes, particularly the sequence that has the inmates working their sledgehammers on the rockpile.
 To keep the rhythm, an inmate sings a spiritual - "Gonna see Miss Liza...Gonna go to Mississippi."
 After a few repeats of this, Virgil joins in with his soulless, off-key and clumsy version, finally stopping when he realizes everyone is looking at him.
 Some may call this a lazy joke, but I'd contend that sometimes jokes are successful because it's the singer, not the song.
 It's the way the joke is performed, and the character that is doing so.
 It's the rhythm, the nuances, the package, not merely the construct.
 But since comedy is subjective (and I hear that subjectivity is objective), here's the scene so you can judge for yourself: http://tinyurl.com/7b9lunh